FurkanCAPKIN/FurkanCAPKIN/README.md

 💻 I am currently learning Swift and Java.

-📫 How to reach me: furkancapkin1828@gmail.com and Linkedin.
+📫 How to reach me: furkancapkin1828@gmail.com